 Procedures relating to loan loss reserves for non-performing loans are set out in Article 53 of the Banking Law and in regulations issued by the BRSA.
-Pursuant to the Regulation on Procedures and Principles for Determination of Qualifications of Loans and Other Receivables by Banks and Provisions to be Set Aside published in the Official Gazette No. 26333 on 1 November 2006 and amended from time to time thereafter (the Regulation on Provisions and Classification of Loans and Receivables), banks are required to classify their loans and receivables into one of the following groups:
+Pursuant to the Regulation on Procedures and Principles for Determination of Qualifications of Loans and Other Receivables by Banks and Provisions to be Set Aside published in the Official Gazette No. 26333 on 1 November 2006 and amended from time to time thereafter (the "Regulation on Provisions" and "Classification of Loans" and "Receivables)", banks are required to classify their loans and receivables into one of the following groups:

-- (a) Group I: Loans of a Standard Nature and Other Receivables: This group involves loans and other receivables: - (i) that have been disbursed to financially creditworthy natural persons and legal entities, - (ii) the principal and interest payments of which have been structured according to the solvency and cash flow of the debtor. - (iii) the reimbursement of which has been made within specified periods, for which no reimbursement problems are expected in the future and that can be fully collected, and - (iv) for which no weakening of the creditworthiness of the applicable debtor has been found.
+- (a) Group I: Loans of a Standard Nature and Other Receivables: This group involves loans and other receivables: - (i) that have been disbursed to financially creditworthy natural persons and legal entities, - (ii) the principal and interest payments of which have been structured according to the solvency and cash flow of the debtor, - (iii) the reimbursement of which has been made within specified periods, for which no reimbursement problems are expected in the future and that can be fully collected, and

+(iv) for which no weakening of the creditworthiness of the applicable debtor has been found.

-The terms of a bank's loans and receivables monitored in this group may be modified if such loans and receivables continue to have the conditions envisaged for this group; however, in the event that such modification is related to the extension of the initial payment plan under the loan or receivable, a general loan provision of not less than five times the sum of 1% of the total cash loan portfolio and 0.2% of the total non-cash loan portfolio (i.e., letters of guarantee, avals and their sureties and other non-cash loans) (except for: (a) cash and non-cash export loans relating to transit trade, export sales and deliveries and services and activities resulting in gains of foreign currency, for which the general loan loss reserve is calculated at five times 0%, and (b) cash and non-cash SME loans, for which the general loan loss reserve is calculated at five times 0.5% and 0.1%, respectively) is required to be set aside, and such modifications are required to be disclosed in the financial reports (which are also made publicly available).
-This ratio is required to be at least 2.5 times the Consumer Loans Provisions (as defined below) for amended consumer loan agreements (other than auto and housing loans).
+The terms of a bank's loans and receivables monitored in this group may be modified if such loans and receivables continue to have the conditions envisaged for this group; however, in the event that such modification is related to the extension of the initial payment plan under the loan or receivable, a general loan provision of not less than five times the sum of 1% of the total cash loan portfolio and 0.2% of the total non-cash loan portfolio (i.e., letters of guarantee, avals and their sureties and other non-cash loans) (except for: (a) cash and noncash loans provided to finance: (i) transit trade, (ii) sales and deliveries that are deemed to be exports and (iii) services and activities in exchange for foreign currency denominatedconsideration, for which the general loan loss reserve is calculated at five times 0%, and (b) cash and non-cash SME loans, for which the general loan loss reserve is calculated at five times 0.5% and 0.1%, respectively) is required to be set aside, and such modifications are required to be disclosed in the financial reports (which are also made publicly available).
+This ratio is required to be at least 2.5 times the Consumer Loans Provisions (as defined below) for amended consumer loan agreements (other than housing loans).
 The modified loan or receivable may not be subject to this additional general loan provision if such loan or receivable has low risk, is extended with a short-term loan and the interest payments thereof are made in a timely manner; provided that the principal amount of such loan or receivable must be repaid within a year, at the latest, if the term of the loan or receivable is renewed without causing any additional cost to a bank.